MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 The Mobile Center SDK is designed with a modular approach – you only need to integrate the modules of the services that you're interested in.

+> [!NOTE]
+> In-app updates is currently not working on iOS 8 devices.

 #### Integration via Cocoapods

 If you are integrating Mobile Center into your app via Cocoapods, add the following dependency to your podfile and run `pod install`.